JunNishimura/Chatify/README.md

 # 📖 Overview
 Chatify is a TUI(Terminal User Interface) tool that combines the OpenAI API with the Spotify API, allowing an AI bot to recommend the music you are looking for through conversation.

+1. You can find the music you are looking for by answering questions.
-<strong>You can listen to music by selecting from the recommended list. </strong>
+2. You can listen to the music by selecting the track recommended by chatify.
+3. You can store results of recommendations as playlists.

 # ⚠️ Notice
 Unfortunately, Chatify is currently not free to use; you need to have a Spotify Premium account and pay to use the OpenAI API.

-Also, it is recommended that the terminal is set to full-screen size when to use Chatify.

 # 👜 Prerequisites
 Chatify requires two things.